home > interesting topics > weasel words

-There are a number of techniques employed to mislead others that fall under the category of weasel words, and this article quotes numerous examples found in Watchtower publications.
+A number of techniques employed to mislead others fall under the category of weasel words, and this article quotes examples that are regularly found in Watchtower publications.

 False authority is using the passive voice without specifying the agent.
 Examples are statements about what authorities believe without providing references to whom the authority is.